 What is a credit score?

-Whilst the words ‘credit scores’ and ‘credit rating’ are regularly used in regard to assessing creditworthiness, what is really meant here is simply a record of your credit history – all the recorded personal and financial records about you and your past behaviour with credit.
+Whilst the words “credit score” and “credit rating” are regularly used in regard to assessing creditworthiness, what is really meant here is simply a record of your credit history – all the recorded personal and financial records about you and your past behaviour with credit for your credit file.

-When applying for any form of credit, you will need to fill out an application form – online, on paper and posted, or at a bank branch.
+When applying for any form of credit, you will need to fill out an application form either online, on paper and posted, or at a bank branch.

-The information requested on such a form will depend on the type of credit you are applying for, but typically they will be things like:
+The specific information requested will depend on the type of credit you are applying for, but typically it will be things like:

 - Full name, including any previous names